 Ni No Kuni 2: Revenant Kingdom

-In terms of sheer beauty, Ni No Kuni 2 is in a league of its own among other JRPGs, with the colourful Ghibli-inspired world shining from corner to corner.
+In terms of sheer beauty, Ni No Kuni 2 is in a league of its own among other JRPGs, with the colorful Ghibli-inspired world shining from corner to corner.
 Better still, the combat system isn’t bad either, with reinvented mechanics from the first game allowing you a little more control in battle with a few added nuances.

 Final Fantasy IX